-The smallest of the auk seabirds is aptly named the little auk, reaching just barely 7 inches long at maturity.
+The little auk is the smallest of the auk seabirds, reaching just 7 inches in length at maturity.
 This seabird more than makes up for its tiny size with skillful diving abilities to feed on a variety of fish and crustaceans in the chilly Arctic Ocean.

 Little auks are characteristically black and white in color; however during breeding season, they may be almost entirely black except for white under parts.
 Just like penguins, they stand erect on land due to their legs being positioned at the rear of the body.
 Aside from islands around the Arctic and the Bering Sea, the little auk can also be found around Greenland, Iceland and northern Russia.
 The little auk is a migratory bird, traveling to the North Atlantic Ocean, sometimes as far south as the United Kingdom and parts of the U.S., at the onset of winter.